theodorejb/SpambotDetector/README.md

    require 'includes/SpambotDetector/SpambotDetect.php';
    $botDetect = new SpambotDetect("This is my super awesome secret key!");
    ```

+    A minimum submit delay (in milliseconds) can optionally be passed to the constructor:

+    ```php
+    // block form submissions which occur less than 2 seconds after the page is requested
+    $botDetect = new SpambotDetect("This is my super awesome secret key!", 2000);
+    ```

 2. Call the `insertToken()` method after the form you wish to protect